 Occupational Therapy Assistant (OTA) Program

 Occupational therapy is a health care profession that focuses on helping people – The practice of occupational therapy means the therapeutic use of everyday life activities – or “occupations” – with individuals or groups for the purpose of participation in roles and situations in home, school, work place, community, and other settings.
 Occupational therapy services are provided for the purpose of promoting health and wellness to those who have or are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation, or participation restriction.
 Occupational therapy addresses the physical, cognitive, psychosocial, sensory, and other aspects of performance in a variety of contexts to support engagement in everyday life activities that affect health, well-being, and quality of life (AOTA Practice Framework definition).
 OTAs must complete a 2-year associate’s degree and are licensed health care providers.
 Occupational therapy is a health care profession that focuses on helping people of all ages regain, develop, or master everyday skills in order to live independent, productive, and satisfying lives.
-For a more complete description of careers in occupational therapy, refer to the website of the American Occupational Therapy Association.
+For a more complete description of careers in occupational therapy, refer to the American Occupational Therapy Association website.

 BPCC’s OTA Program consists of a Pre-OTA component (qualification courses) and a program component.
 Students may work at any pace (part time/full time) to complete the OTA qualification courses and other requirements.
 When courses have been completed (with a “C” or better), students apply for admission to the program component.
-Applications for the OTA program component are taken each spring, with a new OTA class beginning in third summer session.
+Applications for the OTA program component are taken each spring, with a new OTA class beginning in third summer session (Session C).
 The program is designed so that a student may complete the OTA qualification course component in 1 year and the program component in 18 months.

 The Occupational Therapy Assistant (OTA) program prepares students to work under the direction of occupational therapists to provide patient care in a variety of clinical environments.
 The mission of the OTA Program at BPCC is to provide students with the academic instruction and support services necessary to earn an associate degree in occupational therapy assistant and graduate well-qualified and board eligible occupational therapy assistants committed to serving the needs of the occupational therapy community, state and nation.
 The OTA Program supports OT services that promote the therapeutic use of occupation and activity during the OT process to increase a person’s health, wellness and personal satisfaction.